- How to register and integrate your website with Growmatik

 - Once your email is verified, the status will change to Verified Email.

-- At this step, you need to authenticate your domain to be able to send emails using it.
+- At this step, you need to authenticate your domain to be able to send white labeling emails.
 Click on the Authenticate domain button.

 - You’ll be presented with a dialog that provides some information for domain authentication.
 Keep a copy of the provided information.